DXRovang/zotsPostgres/README.md

 # OLD TIMEY STRINGS

 This application was created with Ruby on Rails, ERB, PostgreSQL, custom Bootstrap, and CSS.
+Checking.